Hi, I'm Maggie, a registered Creative Arts Psychotherapist and Life Coach.

 Training, qualifications & experience

-MA in Creative Arts Psychotherapy
+- MA in Creative Arts Psychotherapy

-BA [Hons.]
-Fine Art and Media Studies
+- BA (Hons) Fine Art and Media Studies

-Advanced Certificate in Educational Skills
+- Advanced Certificate in Educational Skills

-I am trained in Transactional Analysis, Neuro Linguistics and Intensive Interaction, Sexualised Behaviour Management and Assertive Skills.
+I have twenty years experience of working with autism and attachment difficulties, and I am trained in Transactional Analysis, Neuro Linguistics and Intensive Interaction, Sexualised Behaviour Management and Assertive Skills.

-I work closely with families who foster and adopt and provide training for social workers and foster carers in the management of looked after children.
+I specialise in supporting young people with challenging behaviour and emotional problems, and in work within the autistic spectrum.
+I work closely with families who foster and adopt as I too foster and I provide training for social workers and foster carers in the management of looked after children.

 Areas of counselling I deal with